lsst-sqre/repertoire/docs/user-guide/influxdb.rst

    discovery = DiscoveryClient()
    databases = await discovery.influxdb_databases()

-The resulting names are short, human-readable names that can be passed as the ``database`` parameter to `DiscoveryClient.get_influxdb_connection_info` as described below.
+The resulting names are short, human-readable names that can be passed as the ``database`` parameter to `DiscoveryClient.get_influxdb_connection_info` or `DiscoveryClient.get_influxdb_credentials` as described below.

 Getting connection information
 ==============================

-Getting the connection information for a specific database requires authentication, since the returned information includes the username and password.
+To get the connection information for a specific database, use `DiscoveryClient.get_influxdb_connection_info`:

-First, obtain a Gafaelfawr_ token.
-Inside a service, normally this should be a delegated token received as part of a request and used to act on behalf of the user.
-See the `Gafaelfawr documentation on delegated tokens <https://gafaelfawr.lsst.io/user-guide/gafaelfawringress.html#requesting-delegated-tokens>`__ for more information.
-In other environments, this may be a user token created through the token UI, or a notebook token created by Nublado_.

-Then, call `DiscoveryClient.get_influxdb_connection_info` with the name of the database (possibly obtained via `DiscoveryClient.influxdb_databases`) and that token:

 .. code-block:: python